mdn/browsercompat/docs/installation.rst

 There are several ways to get data into your API:

 1. Load data from the github export
-2. Load data from another webcompat server
+2. Load data from another browsercompat server
 3. Load sample data from the `WebPlatform project`_ and MDN_

 Load from GitHub